 NOTE 1: other examples of timing info (e.g., deadline, announcing cycle) can be considered during normative phase

-Editor's Note: whether announcement timing info is needed is FFS.
+Note 2: Whether announcement timing info is needed is not addressed in the present document.

-Editor's Note: how a timing info is configured and provisioned to End UEs and U2U relay is FFS.
+Note 3: How a timing info is configured and provisioned to End UEs and U2U relay is not addressed in the present document.

-Editor's Note: whether a timing info (i.e., time window) is related to a UTC-based time counter is FFS.
+Note 4: Whether a timing info (i.e., time window) is related to a UTC-based time counter is not addressed in the present document.

 U2U Relay sends a U2U Relay protected discovery message including RSC, U2U Relay User info ID and announcement timing info.

 End UE#1 (Announcing) schedules its next announcement message including a protected direct discovery set based on the received advertised Relay announcement timing info (e.g., ensures a timely transmission within advertised time window).
 End UE#2 (Monitoring) aligns its listening for Relay Announcement messages based on the received advertised Relay announcement timing info.